North Florida

 FLORIDA WORD

-Thunderstorm activity is expected to develop along a cold front, with potential progression toward inland southeast Georgia and the Suwannee Valley in northeast Florida by Sunday afternoon and evening.
+Thunderstorm activity is expected to develop as a squall line along a cold front, moving across northeast Florida and southeast Georgia during the afternoon and evening.

 Severe Weather Outlook for Northeast Florida and Southeast Georgia Sunday, February 15, 2026.